micmejia/bible-dump/NKJV/James/Jas 2.md

 Thus also faith by itself, if it does not have works, is dead.

 ###### 18
 But someone will say, "You have faith, and I have works."
-Show me your faith without [^f]your works, and I will show you my faith by [^g]my works.
+Show me your faith without your works, and I will show you my faith by my works.

 ###### 19
 You believe that there is one God.
 You do well.
 Even the demons believe--and tremble!

 ###### 20
-But do you want to know, O foolish man, that faith without works is [^h]dead?
+But do you want to know, O foolish man, that faith without works is dead?

 ###### 21
 Was not Abraham our father justified by works when he offered Isaac his son on the altar?

 ###### 22
-Do you see that faith was working together with his works, and by works faith was made [^i]perfect?
+Do you see that faith was working together with his works, and by works faith was made perfect?

 ###### 23
-And the Scripture was fulfilled which says, "Abraham believed God, and it was [^j]accounted to him for righteousness."
+And the Scripture was fulfilled which says, "Abraham believed God, and it was accounted to him for righteousness."
 And he was called the friend of God.

 ###### 24
 You see then that a man is justified by works, and not by faith only.